 FAQ

-- Holdout group — yes or no?
-Yes for any feature you cannot easily reverse.
-The 5-10% holdout pays for itself the first time you need to compare against true baseline.
+Do I need a holdout group?
+Yes, for any feature you cannot easily reverse.
+A 5-10% holdout pays for itself the first time you need a clean baseline to compare against weeks later.

-- One-sided or two-sided test?
+One-sided or two-sided test?
 Two-sided unless you have a written reason.
-One-sided makes the math easier and the conclusions weaker.
+One-sided math is easier and the conclusions are weaker; reviewers will rightly distrust it.

 Related